-There is no one best dog food, only what is best for your Weimaraner, and in fact, I’d even argue that with the sheer number of choices these days, it can be overwhelming to know what to feed.
-My personal preference is to feed raw and home cooked, and I’ve been preparing my own dog food for over a dozen years.
-I tend to be fairly flexible though, and I do supplement with commercial products.
+There is no one best dog food, only what is best for your Weimaraner.
+And with the sheer number of choices these days, it can be overwhelming to know what to feed.
+My personal preference is to feed raw and home cooked; I’ve been preparing my own dog food for over a dozen years.
+I tend to be fairly flexible though, and I do supplement with commercial products and kibble.

 So with that said, I’m offering recommendation list that was developed over the past 15 years with my own Weimaraners and dozens of other high performance dogs when I helped run a kennel facility for a professional trainer.
 (Read: It’s a biased list based on my personal research and experience.)

 I’m not going to spend time espousing its merits because there is just so much out there written on this topic already.
 Debbie Browning contributed a great article to this site, Intro to Raw Feeding, and I’ve also shared the way I make dog food.
 The beauty of home prepared is that once you get comfortable with it, a little research will go a long way.
 The biggest obstacle here is time.
 Most people really don’t have the time or the desire to cook for their dogs, and if that’s you….